adaltas/node-shell/doc/content/usage/tutorial.md

 ---
 title: Tutorial
-description: How to build CLI application using Node.js Parameters.
+description: How to build CLI application using Shell.js.
-keywords: ['parameters', 'node.js', 'cli', 'usage', 'tutorial', 'application', 'configuration']
+keywords: ['shell', 'node.js', 'cli', 'usage', 'tutorial', 'application', 'configuration']
 maturity: initial
 sort: 1
 ---

-# Node.js Parameters tutorial
+# Tutorial

-Welcome to Node.js Parameters!
-The goal of this tutorial is to guide you through configuring and build your first CLI application using Parameters.
+Welcome to Shell.js!
+The goal of this tutorial is to guide you through configuring and building your first CLI application using Shell.js.
 Starting from scratch and go on to advanced usage of its APIs.
 The tutorial contains the following sections:

-- What is Node.js Parameters?
+- What is the library about?
 - Getting started
 - Parsing arguments
 - Argument topology